 A UCI may invest in obligors and issuers in weak financial condition, experiencing poor operating results, having substantial financial needs or negative net worth, facing special competitive problems, or in obligors and issuers that are involved in bankruptcy or reorganization proceedings.
 Among the problems involved in investments in troubled obligors and issuers is the fact that it may frequently be difficult to obtain full information as to the conditions of such obligors and issuers.
 The market prices of such investments are also subject to abrupt and erratic market movements and significant price volatility, and the spread between the bid and offer prices of such investments may be greater than normally expected.
 It may take a number of years for the market price of such investments to reflect their intrinsic value.
 Some of the investments held by a UCI may not be widely traded, and depending on the investment profile of a particular UCI, that UCI's exposure to such investments may be substantial in relation to the market for those investments.
-In addition, there may be no recognised market for some of the investment objectives of the relevant UCI may be more difficult to achieve.
+In addition, there may be no recognised market for some of the investments held in a UCI, with the result that such investments are likely to be illiquid.
+As a result of these factors, the investment objectives of the relevant UCI may be more difficult to achieve.